Hotmoka/hotmoka/tutorial/Takamaka.md

 So where is this new `Person` object, actually?
 Well, it exists in blockchain only.
 It did exist in RAM during the execution of the constructor.
-But, at the end of the constructor, it was deallocated from RAM and serialized in blockchain, as a set of updates.
+But, at the end of the constructor, it was deallocated from RAM and serialized in blockchain, as the above set of updates.
 Its storage reference `1.0#0` has been returned to the caller of `addConstructorCallTransaction()`: